 Bill is Project Manager of AFP’s Fundraising Effectiveness Project (FEP) and an Affiliated Scholar in the Center on Nonprofits and Philanthropy at the Urban Institute in Washington, D.C.He has a long history of investigation into fundraising costs and productivity with numerous articles, papers and projects going back to the 1970s, when he organized and directed the NSFR Fundraising Cost Study (1975–1981).

-Jay B. Love is CEO and Co-Founder of Bloomerang.
-He most recently served as the Senior Vice President of Avectra.
+Jay B. Love is is the chief relationship officer and co-founder of Bloomerang.
+He has served this sector for 35 years.
+He has been the CEO of four companies serving the nonprofit sector.
+He is currently a member of the AFP Ethics Committee and former member of the AFP International Board.
+He served as the Senior Vice President of Avectra.
 Prior to Avectra, he was CEO of Social Solutions and Senior Vice President of the Arts and Cultural Division of Blackbaud.
 Jay is co-chair of the AFP Donor Software Group.

 Cathy Williams is a consultant specializing in curriculum development, project management and business writing.
 She is a former AFP staff member and is currently a consultant to AFP for FEP, ACFRE, research programs and other professional advancement projects.